Elizabeth, mother of John the Baptist

 Elizabeth (Note: Also spelled Elisabeth; אֱלִישֶׁבַע; Ἐλισάβετ) was the mother of John the Baptist, the wife of Zechariah and a relative of Mary, mother of Jesus, according to the Gospel of Luke.
 She was past normal child-bearing age when she conceived and gave birth to John.
 She is revered as a saint by the Roman Catholic, Eastern Orthodox, Oriental Orthodox, and Lutheran churches, in addition to being a highly respected figure in Islam.

 Biblical narrative

 According to the Gospel of Luke chapter 1, Elizabeth was "of the daughters of Aaron".
-She and her husband Zechariah were "righteous before God, walking in all the commandments and ordinances of the Lord blameless", but childless.
-While he was in the temple of the Lord, Zachariah was visited by the angel Gabriel:
+She and her husband Zechariah were "righteous before God, walking in all the commandments and ordinances of the Lord blameless", but Elizabeth was barren and therefore they were childless.
+While he was in the temple of the Lord, Zechariah was visited by the angel Gabriel:

-But the angel said to him: “Do not be afraid, Zechariah; your wife Elizabeth will bear you a son, and you are to call him John.
+But the angel said to him: "Do not be afraid, Zechariah; your wife Elizabeth will bear you a son, and you are to call him John.
 He will be a joy and delight to you, and many will rejoice because of his birth, for he will be great in the sight of the Lord.
-He is never to take wine or other fermented drink, and he will be filled with the Holy Spirit even before he is born.
+He is never to take wine or other fermented drink, and he will be filled with the Holy Spirit even before he is born."